jbomanson/tmux-kak-info.kak/README.md

 Suppose you are in a tmux session where you have started two Kakoune sessions that have identifiers 11111 and 22222.
-Then, you may write the following in any pane in that session:
+Then, you may write the following in a shell within that tmux session:

 ```sh
 tmux show-option -v @kak_info_sessions